 Bombay potatoes are simple, quick and big on taste.
-Baby potatoes are steamed in the instant pot or stovetop, tossed in a few spices and dressed with lemon juice, green chillies and cilantro.
-This potato recipe is a vegan and gluten-free side that also works well as the main dish!
+Baby potatoes are steamed in the instant pot or stovetop , tossed in a few spices and dressed with lemon juice, green chillies and cilantro.
+They are crispy and slightly spicy with soft insides.
+This vegan Bombay aloo recipe is a delicious side dish that also works as the main dish when paired with chapatis (Indian flatbread).

 Looking for an easy side to serve with that korma or pulao?
-Bombay potatoes or masala aloo is the answer!
-I love the simplicity of Bombay potatoes.
-They don’t take much effort to make and the ingredient list is very short.
+These spicy Bombay potatoes or masala aloo is the answer.
+I love their simplicity, and they don't take much effort to make.
+The ingredient list is short too.
+It's Indian cooking at its best:)

 Heck, they are good enough to be the main dish if what you want is a quick and healthy weeknight meal.
-Make these spiced instant pot potatoes, dal fry (lentils) and yogurt raita and serve the trio with some fresh Indian bread.
+Make some dal fry (lentil curry) and raita (yogurt dip) and serve the trio with some fresh flatbreads like chapati or paratha.
 Done.
 Who said Indian food is complicated?

 - Baby potatoes